textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 }
 ~~~

-You can name your website by several domain aliases — simply append them in the same line of the virtual host section, separated by comma:
+You can name your website by several domains — simply append its aliases in the same line of the virtual host section, separated by comma.
+Uncomment the `EnforceFirstHostname` directive if wanted to return webpages for visitors by only the first domain in your list (redirected 301):

 ~~~
 VirtualHost {